How to train your ViT? Data, Augmentation, and Regularization in Vision Transformers: Introduction

 The homogeneity of the performed study constitutes one of the key contributions of this paper.
 For the vast majority of works involving Vision Transformers it is not practical to retrain all baselines and proposed methods on equal footing, in particular those trained on larger amounts of data.
 Furthermore, there are numerous subtle and implicit design choices that cannot be controlled for effectively, such as the precise implementation of complex augmentation schemes, hyper-parameters (e.g. learning rate schedule, weight decay), test-time preprocessing, dataset splits and so forth.
 Such inconsistencies can result in significant amounts of noise added to the results, quite possibly affecting the ability to draw any conclusions.
 Hence, all models on which this work reports have been trained and evaluated in a consistent setup.

 The insights we draw from our study constitute another important contribution of this paper.
 In particular, we demonstrate that carefully selected regularization and augmentations roughly correspond (from the perspective of model accuracy) to a 10x increase in training data size.
 However, regardless of whether the models are trained with more data or better AugRegs, one has to spend roughly the same amount of compute to get models attaining similar performance.
 We further evaluate if there is a difference between adding data or better AugReg when fine-tuning the resulting models on datasets of various categories.
+Other findings, such as the overall beneficial effect of AugRegs for medium-sized datasets, simply confirm commonly held beliefs.
+For those findings, the value of this study lies not in novelty, but rather in confirming these assumptions and quantifying their effect in a strictly controlled setting.

 In addition, we aim to shed light on other aspects of using Vision Transformers in practice such as comparing transfer learning and training from scratch for mid-sized datasets.
 Finally, we evaluate various compute versus performance trade-offs.
 We discuss all of the aforementioned insights and more in detail in Section~\ref{sec:findigs}.